Yizhuangzhou/SeedBin/README.md

 Please note the trimmed length for both end is very similar to the read length of Illimula read.

 ## Generation of SCG table ##
+use Scripts/SCGtype_SCGscaffoldDepth.pl to generate SCG table for -tablefile.
+To do this, we also need to install two other softwares including FragGeneScan (http://omics.informatics.indiana.edu/FragGeneScan/) and hmmsearch (http://hmmer.janelia.org/).

 ## Support ##
 If you are having issues, please email me via zhouyizhuang3@163.com